mohitsriv/Notepad/_posts/2015-12-18-new-tech-and-new-content.md

 While the topics I'll blog about are largely the same, here are some changes (industry and personal) that will be reflected in upcoming content and hopefully make it less cringeworthy.

 - Program Management (although IMHO it should just be called **Product Management** now) as a discipline **has evolved at Microsoft**, with greater emphasis on [customer development](http://www.amazon.com/Lean-Customer-Development-Building-Customers/dp/1449356354), business impact, sophisticated data-driven decision making, and agile service-oriented "hypothesize-test-repeat" delivery.
-- I've evolved as a product manager through running a number of product management teams delivering web and cloud development products – services, tools and SDKs.
-I also have a richer toolchain and business context after completing an MBA.
+- I've grown as a product manager through running a number of product management teams delivering web and cloud development products – services, tools and SDKs.
+I also have a richer business toolchain and context after completing an MBA.
 - **SaaS adoption** -- both consumer and enterprise -- **has continued to accelerate**.
 - **Building software is in some ways easier and some ways harder**.
   - Easier: PaaS has moved further "up the stack" with offerings